hkdeven/AlliedBuildings.com/README.md

 [Allied][1] is a global leader in steel construction, developing solutions for every industry.
 From aviation to warehouses and everything in between, trust [Allied][1] to be with you all the way.
 The names and logos for Allied are trademarks of [Allied Steel Buildings, Inc.][1]

-We love open source software. :octocat: :heart:
+We love open source. :octocat: :heart:

 [1]: http://alliedbuildings.com/
 [2]: ./CONTRIBUTING.md